sontek/sontek_net/sontek-frontend/posts/2022/intro_to_just.md

 error: Recipe `check-dependencies` failed on line 12 with exit code 1
 ```

 This opens up a lot of possibilities!
-In the above `justfile` you'll notice I'm using a multi-line
+In the above `justfile` you will notice I am using a multi-line
 command but I have `\` at the end of each line.
 This is because `just` by default is going to run
 each new line in their own shell.
 So this just makes all those lines run in the same shell.